SAP Mid-Level Security Management SA201.01

 - Introduction to Special Access Programs (SAPS) SA101.01

-- Introduction to the Risk Management Framework (RMF) Course CS124.16
+- Introduction to the Risk Management Framework (RMF) CS124.06

-Also Note: A minimum of two years of experience in a DoD SAP is required to attend this course.
-A waiver for this requirement can be granted only by student's respective SAPCO.
+- A minimum of two years of experience in a DoD SAP is required to attend this course.
+A waiver for this requirements can be granted only by the student’s respective SAPCO.

 - Navy DoD civilians, military, and contractors supporting the Navy call: 202-284-1610